 - A. Participant's Death Before RBD with No DB.
-If the participant dies before RBD without having a DB, the 5 year rule applies.
-Pursuant to the 5 year rule, one hundred percent of the inherited retirement plan must be distributed by December 31 of the year that contains the fifth anniversary of the participant's death.
-No distributions have to be taken during the first four years pursuant to the 5 year rule, but the entire inherited IRA must be fully distributed by the end of the fifth year. - B. Participant's Death After RBD with No DB.
-If the participant dies after RBD without having a DB, the participant's remaining single life expectancy, not recalculated (the "ghost life expectancy"), is the applicable distribution method.
+If the participant dies before RBD without having a DB, the 5-year rule applies.
+Pursuant to the 5-year rule, 100% of the inherited retirement plan must be distributed by December 31 of the year that contains the 5th anniversary of the participant's death.
+No distributions have to be taken during the first 4 years of the post-death period pursuant to the 5-year rule, but the entire inherited IRA must be fully distributed by the end of the 5th year. - B. Participant's Death After RBD with No DB.
+If the participant dies after RBD without having a DB, the participant's remaining single life expectancy, not recalculated (the participant's "ghost life expectancy"), is the applicable distribution method.
 RMDs to the beneficiary must commence by December 31 of the year following the year of the participant's death.
 For the first distribution year, the prior year end balance of the inherited retirement plan is divided by the applicable denominator from the Single Life Table for the age the participant attained (or would have attained) in the year of death.
 That applicable denominator is reduced by one in each subsequent year to calculate the RMD in each subsequent year.

 Participant's Final RMD.
 If the participant dies after RBD without having taken the full amount of the RMD from the participant's retirement plan prior to death, then that RMD (or the shortfall) must be distributed by December 31 of the year of the participant's death to the participant's beneficiary/beneficiaries.
-Failure to take the participant's final RMD incurs a 50% penalty.
+Failure to take the participant's final RMD incurs an under-distribution penalty, unless a waiver is obtained.
 As noted earlier, the proposed regulations provide for a waiver of the penalty for failure to take the participant's final RMD by December 31 of the year of death as long as the beneficiary takes the participant's final RMD by the due date, including extensions, of the beneficiary's tax return for the year of the participant's death.
+In addition, as noted above, SECURE 2.0 reduced the under-distribution penalty from 50% to 25% and, in applicable cases, to 10%.

-Distribution Rules if Participant's Beneficiary is a DB.
+Distribution Rules if Participant's Beneficiary Is a DB.
 The applicable distribution rules after the participant's death depend on the type of DB (EDB or ODB) and, in the case of EDBs, the particular type of EDB.
 For ODBs, based on the proposed regulations, the distribution method also varies depending on whether the participant dies before or after RBD.
 All ODBs are now subject to the 10 year rule (or, more accurately, to one of the 10 year rules).